REANNZ/tuakiri-doc/service_providers/install_shibboleth_sp_on_debian_based_linux.md

 {% include service_providers/shibsp-excerpt-intro-part1.md %}

-This documentation is written based on and tested on Ubuntu 20.04 Server x86\_64, but should work on other Debian-based distributions as well.
+This documentation is written based on and tested on Ubuntu 20.04 Server x86\_64 and Debian 12 x86\_64, but should work on other Debian-based distributions as well.

 {% include service_providers/shibsp-excerpt-intro-part2.md %}

-Please note that SP 3.x has only been released for Ubuntu 20.04 and above and has not been released for older versions.
-On hosts running older versions of Ubuntu, following this manual will install Shibboleth 2.6.x.

 1. TOC
 {:toc}